logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 ##### Stack metrics that share the same dimensions

 Metrics that share the same dimensions should be sent together as a single document.

+Stacking metrics is important because we want to send _fewer and longer_ documents.
+By grouping all possible metrics and dimensions into one document we maximize Elasticsearch's indexing power.
+In general, the _number_ of documents has a greater impact on Elasticsearch indexing power than document length.

 To make this work, you'll need to state the measuring unit in the metric’s name, instead of sending the unit as a dimension.
 Here's an example of metric stacking: